ScruffyHipster/MovieSearch/README.md

 # Movie Search

 Movie Search uses native technologies to create a simplistic user experience.
 A user can enter a search parameter, then view the results of a call to the **OMDB API** in a collection view.
-The user can then save the result for later viewing, or research a recent parameter.
+The user can then save the result for later viewing, or re-search a recent parameter.
 The data also persists between app restarts and works on both iPhone and iPad.
 I developed the application with the aim that another developer would be able to pick it up and understand and maintain it with minimal fuss all while retaining a solid architecture.

 ### Screenshots